 So, to find out which mats are best suited for which disciplines, I spoke with the designers behind top brands Manduka, Jade Yoga, and Yoloha Yoga, used by major studios, such Sky Ting and Y7 in New York City and Los Angeles.

+Look for a cork mat.
 For your steamier asana endeavors, the pros suggest keeping two major factors in mind when selecting a mat—grip and cleanliness.
 According to Chris Willey, founder of Yoloha Yoga, cork is superior to other materials in the hot room thanks to its antimicrobial and insulating properties.
 “Cork doesn’t actually absorb water,” he says.
 Instead, when the material gets wet, it releases a waxy substance called suberin that gives the material its non-slip quality.

 Alternatively, a rubber mat is still a good option depending on what it’s made of, according to Dean Jerrehian, president of Jade Yoga.
 “We have found that natural rubber is ideal for hot yoga because of the grip provided when wet with perspiration.”
 He also notes that for particularly sweaty classes, it’s not a bad idea to keep a towel on hand.

 Since both yin and restorative-style classes require holding poses for extended periods of time, the experts say that your mat should be thick and comfortable to the touch and as plush as possible.
 Holding pigeon pose should feel *extra* luxurious.

 In terms of padding, you should be looking for mats that are at least 5 mm or 5/16 inch thick.